hackau-ncis16/QConsolidate/README.md

-# QConsolidate
+# Uncomplic8

-Application to facilitate asking questions in lectures
+Web Application for real-time feedback to lecturers and for asking questions